RolandWarburton/knowledge/programming/Javascript/Typescript Basics.md

 ### Method Two

 If you are using an editor like VSCode, you can install the prettier plugin, and enable it for typescript files by pressing `f1` and then searching for "*Format Document*" and setting the formatted to prettier when prompted.
-Also see these settings options to format on save in `settings.json`.
+Also see these settings options to format on save in `settings.json` (if the f1 -> format method doesn't work).

 ```json
 {